sasgilmer/LandUseMap/README.md

 Roofs are shown in black, roadways in blue, vegetation in green, and impervious other in red.

-It is important to note that the surface area seen in this map is not representitive of the final surface area of these land use types; these categories were subsequently corrected to account for systemic under-sampling within the data, but these changes are not reflected in this map.
+It is important to note that the surface area seen in this map is not representitive of the final surface area of these land use types; the categories were subsequently corrected to account for systemic under-sampling within the data, but these changes are not reflected in this map.
 The vegetation category was also supplemented through the threshold-based classification of satellite imagery, but due to image licensing restrictions, we are not able to make that code and data public.
 ## To Run
 Open https://github.com/sasgilmer/LandUseMap/blob/main/LandUseMap.qgz in QGIS.
 To zoom to Montreal, right click on the Roadways layer in the Layers panel on the bottom left.
 Then choose the option "Zoom to Layer(s)".
 ## Dataset Creation